siznax/tanuki/README.md

 [galleryjs](https://github.com/siznax/galleryjs) and
 [frag2text](https://github.com/siznax/frag2text/).

-I have well thousands of entries in my offline _tanuki_ and use it constantly.
+I have thousands of entries in my offline _tanuki_ and use it constantly.
 Anyone can contribute to tanuki development and I'm happy to answer any questions about it or hear feedback.